Category:

 He has appeared on Hawaii Five-0

-He Made an Unforgettable Cameo in the Hit Movie Jurassic World
+He Made a Legendary Cameo in Jurassic World

-“Margaritaville” was inducted into the Grammy Hall of Fame in 2016
+“Margaritaville” Was Inducted into the Grammy Hall of Fame

-Margaritaville is Considered the Most Lucrative Song Ever Written
+“Margaritaville” Is One of the Most Lucrative Songs Ever Written